 So, is Canva better than PowerPoint?
 The article makes an in-depth comparison of both and covers Canva vs. PowerPoint.

-Canva is a free web-based visual maker.
-It can be used to create infographics, flyers, album covers, posters, presentations, videos, and many types of digital art.
+Canva is a web-based visual maker to create infographics, flyers, album covers, posters, presentations, videos, and many types of digital art.

 It uses a drag-and-drop system to create beautiful designs in minutes.
 You can upload your images and integrate them into your designs to create custom artwork and presentations.

 You can share designs online and invite others to collaborate.
-The free version of Canva comes with a limited number of stock templates and photos.
+The free version of Canva comes with a limited number of stock photos, templates, and graphics.

 It is mainly used to display information with many advanced graphics, such as moving charts, graphs, and videos.

 Like Canva, you can upload presentations online and share them with others.

 If you’re asking about Canva vs. PowerPoint for strict ease of use, Canva will be the best option.
 You can log in using an email, Google, or Facebook to save your projects for future editing.

 Canva is available for macOS, Windows, Android, iOS, and web devices.

 PowerPoint is available on all, plus Linux.
 The web and mobile apps are free, but the desktop app requires a subscription.